Zagreb Travel Guide

 Zagreb © Nicolas Vollmer

 The core of Zagreb consists of the Gornji Grad (Upper Town) and Donji Grad (Lower Town).
 The Upper Town is home to the well-preserved medieval city, known as Gradec and Kaptol, while the residential area covers the southern slopes of the Medvednica Mountains.
-Since the 1950s the city has grown appreciably to the south of the Sava River, and the main industrial area is in the southeast.
+Since the 1950s, the city has grown to the south of the Sava River and the main industrial area is in the southeast.

-Zagreb is well-situated as a springboard for exploring the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec and Karlovac.
-There are also great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over the pretty city.
+Zagreb is well-situated as a springboard for exploring the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec, and Karlovac.
+There are also plenty of great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over this pretty city.

 Become our Zagreb Travel Expert

 We are looking for contributors for our Zagreb travel guide.
 If you are a local, a regular traveller to Zagreb or a travel professional with time to contribute and answer occasional forum questions, please contact us.